Neurodiversity Affirming

 Trainings

-At All Neurotypes, we believe all people do well when they have the skills and resources available to do so.
-We also understand that many teachers, therapists, and professionals left school and advanced degree programs sorely lacking in the skills needed to respectfully serve neurodivergent individuals.
+We believe all people do well when they have the skills and resources available to do so.
+We also understand that many teachers, therapists, and professionals left school and advanced degree programs without the preparation needed to respectfully serve neurodivergent individuals.

 We’re here to help!